-The 3rd A.I. boom: Machine learning is a core technology
+"The third A.I. boom": Machine learning is a core technology

 - Many successes of "Artificial Intelligence":

 - Q.A. machine beating quiz champions

 - Go program surpassing top players

+- Machine vision is better at recognizing objects than humans

 - Current A.I. boom owes machine learning

 - Especially, deep learning

-What is machine learning? : A branch of artificial intelligence
+What is machine learning?: A branch of artificial intelligence